subaladhikari/subaladhikari/README.md

 }]
 ```

-### 📫 If you would like to say hi, or connect with me, I'll be happy to know you more!
+### 📫 If you would like to know more about me, feel free to visit [my portfolio here!](https://subaladhikari.netlify.app/)

 ---